Earth religion: Negative representatives

-A lot of criticism of earth religion comes from the negative actions of a few people who have been chastised for their actions.
-One such negative representative of earth religion is Aleister Crowley.
-He is believed to be "too preoccupied with awakening magical powers" instead of putting the well-being of others in his coven.
-Crowley allegedly looked up to "Old George" Pickingill, who was another worshipper of nature who was viewed negatively.
-Critics regarded Pickingill as a Satanist and "England’s most notorious Witch".
+Much of the criticism directed towards earth religion stems from the adverse actions of a handful of individuals who have faced reproach for their deeds.
+A notable figure often cited as a negative representation of earth religion is Aleister Crowley.
+He is critiqued for being "too preoccupied with awakening magical powers" rather than prioritizing the well-being of others in his coven.
+Crowley is purported to have admired "Old George" Pickingill, another nature worshipper who garnered negative attention.
+Critics labeled Pickingill as a Satanist and "England's most notorious Witch."

-Crowley himself was "allegedly expelled from the Craft because he was a pervert."
-He became aroused by torture and pain, and enjoyed being "punished" by women.
-This dramatically damaged Crowley’s public image, because of his lifestyle and actions.
-Many people regarded all followers of earth religion as perverted Satanists.
+Crowley was "allegedly expelled from the Craft due to his perverse tendencies."
+He exhibited arousal towards torture and pain, and took pleasure in being "punished" by women.
+These behaviors severely tarnished Crowley's public image and, by extension, cast a shadow over earth religion, leading to a misperception where many began to associate all followers of earth religion with perverse Satanism."

 Accused of Satanism

 Followers of earth religion have suffered major opprobrium over the years for allegedly being Satanists.
 Some religious adherents can be prone to viewing religions other than their religion as being wrong sometimes because they perceive those religions as characteristic of their concept of Satan worship.
 To wit, Witchcraft, a common practice of Wiccans, is sometimes misinterpreted as Satan worship by members of these groups, as well as less-informed persons who may not be specifically religious but who may reside within the sphere-of-influence of pagan-critical religious adherents.
 From the Wiccan perspective, however, earth religion and Wicca lie outside of the phenomenological world that encompasses Satanism.
 An all-evil being does not exist within the religious perspective of western earth religions.
 Devotees worship and celebrate earth resources and earth-centric deities.
 Satanism and Wicca "have entirely different beliefs about deity, different rules for ethical behavior, different expectations from their membership, different views of the universe, different seasonal days of celebration, etc."

 Neo-pagans, or earth religion followers, often claim to be unaffiliated with Satanism.
 Neo-pagans, Wiccans, and earth religion believers do not acknowledge the existence of a deity that conforms to the common Semitic sect religious concept of Satan.
 Satanism stems from Christianity, while earth religion stems from older religious concepts.